Jamshed-Ahmad/House_price_prediction/README.md

 ### 3️⃣ Run the Gradio App
 `python app.py`. <br>
-or, if using Jupyter Notebook:
+or, if using Jupyter Notebook: <br>
 `!gradio app.py`.

 The Gradio interface will launch in your browser, allowing you to predict house prices dynamically.